nunofachada/simoututils/README.md

 second `stats_get_*` function, [stats_get_iters], in which statistical summaries correspond to output values at user-specified iterations.

-Lets get the statistical summaries of the first replication of the PPHPC model for size 100 and parameter set 1:
+The following instruction gets the statistical summaries of the first replication of the PPHPC model for size 100 and parameter set 1:

 ```matlab
 sdata = stats_get(1000, [datafolder1 '/v1/stats100v1r1.txt'], 6)
 ```

 The first argument is dependent on the actual `stats_get_*` being used.
-In this case, we're using the package default [stats_get_pphpc] function, which requires the user to specify the steady-state truncation point (i.e. 1000).
+In this case, we are using the package default [stats_get_pphpc] function, which requires the user to specify the steady-state truncation point (i.e. 1000).
 The last argument specifies the number of outputs.
 The function returns a _n_ x _m_ matrix of focal measures, with _n_=6 statistical summaries and _m_=6 outputs:

 ```